Year 11 English as an Additional Language Units 1 and 2

 In Unit 1, we focus on two areas of study.
 Area of Study 1: Reading and Exploring Texts and Area of Study 2: Crafting Texts.

 In Unit 2, we focus on another 2 areas of study.
-Area of Study 1: Reading and Exploring Texts and Area of Study 2: Exploring Argument.
+Area of Study 1: Exploring Argument.
 You will be assessed on your analytical and creative writing responses, and one oral assessment.
+2: Reading and Exploring Texts and Area of Study

 Who is it for?